Last updated: 15th June 2026 | Originally published: 26th February 2025

 Emergency Call-Outs

 These rates reflect a combination of standard repairs, maintenance tasks, and large-scale installations.
-Many plumbing professionals have set prices based on the type of work.
-Some also give discounts for repeat customers or long-term service contracts.
+Many plumbing professionals have set prices based on the type of work, and some offer discounts for repeat customers or long-term service contracts.

 Most Common Plumbing Jobs and Their Costs

-Based on a survey of experienced plumbers, here are the most frequently requested jobs and their typical costs:
+Based on a survey of experienced plumbers, here are the most frequently requested jobs and their typical costs.
+These figures reflect current 2026 market ranges:

 Tap/shower replacements 80 150 115